 Dan spent ten years working for national news outlets including the Guardian, the BBC and ITN, before joining the charity sector where he has specialised in online campaigns and community engagement projects.
 He has a degree in Anthropology from University College London and a Masters in journalism from New York University.

-Fiona is a University Access Officer at Lister Community School.
+Fiona is a University Access Officer at Lister Community School and Hornsey School for Girls.

 Before joining The Access Project, she worked as a teaching assistant and a mentor in different organisations for young people.
 Fiona has a degree in Education Studies and Psychology from Durham University.